-This member of the Asteraceae family (Aster plants) has long been cherished as a valuable medicinal plant.
+This member of the Asteraceae family (Aster plants) the flowering Chamomile has long been cherished as a valuable medicinal plant.
 You’ll find lots of chamomile products on the market today.

 Even so, it’s best to grow your own chamomile.
 It is so easy to grow, and when you produce it yourself you know, it is natural and pure.

-Often called a medicinal species “star,” chamomile is traded on the international market, especially in India.
+Often called a medicinal species “star” and often misspelled as “camomile plant”, chamomile plants are traded on the international market, especially in India.

 Very often, commercially sold chamomile products contain other herbs similar to chamomile but are not chamomile.
 The benefits derived from the use of the genuine article are many and varied.

-What’s The Difference Between German & Roman Chamomile?
+What’s The Difference Between Roman and German Chamomile?

-Roman chamomile (Chamaemelum nobile) and German chamomile (Matricaria recutita) are not related, yet are very similar plants.
+Roman chamomile (Chamaemelum nobile) and German chamomile (Matricaria recutita) are not related, yet are very similar.

 Roman Chamomile Seeds Can Be Sown In The Garden